ibmresilient/resilient-community-apps/fn_isitphishing/README.md

   Provide a high-level description of the function itself and its remote software or application.
   The text below is parsed from the "description" and "long_description" attributes in the setup.py file -->
-**Resilient Circuits Function that queries isitPhishing.org API to analyze a URL or an HTML document**
+**Resilient Function that queries Vade Secure IsItPhishing Threat Detection API to analyze a URL or an HTML document**

 ### Key Features